SnBuenafe/hotrstuff/README.md

 - Merge files,
 - Regrid to chosen resolution,
 - Slice to required timeframe,
-- Crop to requested spatial area,
+- Change frequency of data (e.g., changing from monthly to yearly),
+- Calculate the vertical mean for depth-resolved ESMs, and
 - Create mean/median ensembles of variables, scenarios etc.

 ## Requirements